-If you’ve ever developed an illness or infection and noticed "swollen glands" in your neck, those are your lymph nodes working hard to defend your immune system from the waste products (such as bacteria and viruses) that your lymph system has detected.
+If you’ve ever been sick and noticed "swollen glands" in your neck, those are your lymph nodes working hard to defend your immune system from the bacteria and viruses that your lymph system has detected.
+They can also become enlarged or sensitive to the touch when your body is detecting a condition such as cancer, including lymphoma, leukemia, breast cancer, colon cancer, and others.

 Cancer can appear in lymph nodes in two ways: